ministryofjustice/security-guidance/docs/acceptable-use.md

 This usage must always be for work purposes.

-Examples of unacceptable MoJ mobile phone use include:
+Examples of unacceptable mobile phone use include:

 -   Making charitable donations from the mobile phone account.
 -   Signing up for premium rate text services.
 -   Calling premium rate telephone services.
 -   Voting in "reality TV" popularity contests - these usually involve premium rate services.
 -   Downloading, uploading, or streaming media files that are not work-related, such as music or movies.
--   "Tethering" another device to the MoJ mobile phone, and then using the other device for any of the previously mentioned activities.
+-   "Tethering" another device to the mobile phone, and then using the other device for any of the previously mentioned activities.

 ... as well as any other activities that are not obviously work-related.

-All use of MoJ IT resources is monitored and logged.
+All use of IT resources is monitored and logged.
 This includes mobile phone usage listed in account bills.
 It is possible to find out if you used a work-issued mobile phone for unacceptable activities.
 Unacceptable use is reported to your Line Manager for further appropriate action.
 Assessing your behaviour and performance takes this kind of activity into account.

-## Using MoJ IT outside your usual workplace
+## Using IT outside your usual workplace

 Some IT resources might be usable away from your usual workplace, such as a laptop.
 Even outside the office, you must continue to ensure acceptable use of the IT resources.

-You should also ask before taking MoJ IT equipment outside the UK.
+You should also ask before taking IT equipment outside the UK.

 ## Avoid using removable media